grahamcarman/docs/astro/deploy-project-image.md

 - A proprietary operator for deploying Docker images to your Airflow containers
 - A sidecar for downloading DAGs attached to each Airflow component container
-- A Blob Storage container hosted by Astronomer
+- A blob storage container hosted by Astronomer

 When you run `astro deploy`, the Astro CLI deploys all non-DAG files in your project as an image to an Astronomer-hosted Docker registry.
 The proprietary operator pulls the images from a Docker registry, then updates the running image for all Airflow containers in your Deployment.
 DAG changes are deployed through a separate and simultaneous process:

-- The Astro CLI uploads your `dags` folder to the Deployment's Azure Blob Storage.
+- The Astro CLI uploads your `dags` folder to the Deployment's blob storage.
-- The DAG downloader sidecars download the new DAGs from Azure Blob Storage.
+- The DAG downloader sidecars download the new DAGs from blob storage.

 :::info